 This is a great time for a kick-off meeting to discuss your marketing plan and get everyone aligned on the same marketing goals and strategy.

 Strategic marketing planning outlines what marketing tactics you will be doing this year – and how often you will be measuring the results.

 In your marketing plan, you should clearly define how often you are measuring results and when to decide on shifting tactics.
-That might look like:
+For instance, that might look like:

 - Day direct mail arrives: Calculate connection with sales

 - One week after program start: Calculate engagement with content in emails, connections with sales